 Scott to Nate, “Wake up.
 Make sure your seat belt is on.
 I’m about to get pulled over.”

 “Sir, where are you from?”
 Scott, “Well, it’s sort of complicated.
 We’re in the middle of moving home from living overseas.”
-Policeman, “Why have you handed me a piece of paper that supposed to be a Texas license?”
+Cop, “Why have you handed me a piece of paper that supposed to be a Texas license?”
 Scott, “That’s what I got at the DMV.
 Our domicile is in Texas.”
-Policeman, “Your what?”
+Cop, “Your what?”
 Scott, “Our permanent residence.”
-Policeman, “Where are you heading?”
+Cop, “Where are you heading?”
 Scott, “To Maine.”
-Policeman, “Why?”
+Cop, “Why?”
 Scott, “To pick up my family.
 They’re waiting at my in-laws.”
-Policeman, “And where are you moving home from?”
-Scott (big sigh), “Colombia.”
-Policeman, “Where is Colombia, Texas?”
+Cop, “And where are you moving home from?”
+Scott (internal sigh), “Colombia.”
+Cop, “Where is Colombia, Texas?”
 Scott, “No… Colombia the country.
 Bogota, Colombia.”
-Policeman, “Oh.”
-(Not the good kind of ‘oh’, the bad kind of ‘oh’… like anyone who has ever visited Colombia must be tangentially related to Escobar…. of course).
+Cop, “Oh.
+One moment please.”

-Finally he asks, “Is this your RV?
+He returned to ask, “Is this your RV?
 Are you responsible for it?”
 Scott, “Yes, it’s mine.”
-Policeman, “Ok, you don’t mind if I take my dog around it, right?”
+Cop, “Ok, you don’t mind if I take my dog around it, right?”
 Scott, “No. No problem.”

-That’s when the real problem started.
-Much to our legit surprise, the dog alerted.
-Drugs!
-The crackerjack policeman’s suspicions were confirmed!!
-Oh good god no…..
+That’s when the problem started.
+Much to our legitimate surprise, the dog alerted.

 Up in Maine, I started looking for flights to Nashville.

-Thankfully, the story was a really good, reasonably fast ending.
-While both dogs alerted, no drugs were found (obviously).
-It seems that drug residue was left behind (… which to me means this could happen again).
+Thankfully, while both dogs alerted, no drugs were found (obviously).
+It seems that drug residue may have lingered.
 What kind of drugs?
 Not sure… and honestly I don’t want to know.
 I don’t like drugs.
 I don’t want to have nightmares about bricks of drugs tucked into every corner of The Chief.
-We’re going to have to clean it out – every inch – with Clorox (and when I say “we” I really mean “me”….
-I’m going to have to touch every inch of it).
-We’re planning to drive it to Canada.
-If you’ve never done the Canada border crossing, I will tell you from experience that it’s probably the hardest crossing I’ve ever had (and I’ve been to about 35 other countries… some of which really dislike Americans).
-Surely the Canadians will have their SWAT team go through it with photon detectors so we have to be ready.
+We’re going to have to clean it out – every inch – with Clorox (and when I say “we” I mean “me”).

 The cops ended up having a bit of a chuckle with Scott, shook his hand and wished him a good road trip.
-He called me back giddy and still quite worked up.
+He called me back giddy.
 He really really didn’t want to go to jail.

-So… the lesson learned from this?
+The lesson learned from this?!
 Even though I’m a lifelong DARE graduate and never even considered that other people might have had drugs in the RV… they have and it’s something we need to address.
-This wouldn’t have been nearly as funny if someone had left behind a little stash and/or the little kids were in the RV when it happened.
-Thankfully, Nate was aware of what was happening, knew it was kinda funny because we obviously don’t have any association with drugs and went along with the flow pretty easily.
+This wouldn’t have been nearly as funny if someone had left behind a little stash and/or the little kids found a little something.
+I’ve decided to call the local police to ask if they’ll search it so I can know it’s clean.